One of the most widely utilized technical indicators is moving averages.

 The longer it is, the more data points are incorporated in the moving average calculation, implying that every single price has a smaller impact on the overall average.

 In any case, determining whether price direction will alter in the near future might be challenging.
-As a result, it’s critical to choose a length that delivers the optimum amount of price data for your trading timeframe.
+As a result, it’s critical to choose a length.
+Because that delivers the optimum amount of price data for your trading timeframe.

 “Come on, let’s get to the fun stuff,” you’re presumably thinking.
 What can I do with this?”